ssilverman/QNEthernet/README.md

 2. `operator bool()`: Returns whether connected (at least in _QNEthernet_).
 3. `available()`: Returns the amount of data available, whether the connection is closed or not.
-4. `read`: Reads data if there's data available, whether the connection's closed or not.
+4. `read(...)`: Reads data if there's data available, whether the connection is closed or not.

 Connections will be closed automatically if the client shuts down a connection, and _QNEthernet_ will properly handle the state such that the API behaves as